YechengChu/Projects_report_or_pre/README.md

-# Text mining reports
+# Projects Report or Presentation

-This repository contains the reports for text mining group works from UoM
+This repository contains the reports or presentations for different projects.